PierrunoYT/Video-Transcribe/README.md

 2. Follow the prompts to:
    - Enter your OpenAI API key (only required on first run)
    - Provide a YouTube video URL
-   - Specify output file names
+   - Specify the output file name for the transcription
-   - Choose whether to enable text-to-speech

-3. The script will download the audio, transcribe it, and optionally convert it to speech.
+3. The script will download the audio, transcribe it, and save the transcription to a file.

 ## Notes